North Korea's Kim Jong Un arrives in Beijing for military parade alongside Putin and Xi

 North Korea’s official Korean Central News Agency said Kim was greeted at Beijing railway station by senior Chinese officials.
 Kim was cited as saying he was pleased to visit China and expressing thanks to Xi and his government for their cordial hospitality.

 According to KCNA photos, Kim’s delegation at the Beijing station includes his young daughter, who South Korean intelligence officials view as his likely heir.
 Since 2022, she has frequently accompanied her father on a slew of major events including missile tests, with state media calling her Kim's “most beloved” or “respected” child.
-KCNA earlier said senior officials including Foreign Minister Choe Son Hui were traveling with Kim, but didn't mention the girl, reportedly named Kim Ju Ae and aged about 13.
+KCNA earlier said senior officials including Foreign Minister Choe Son Hui were traveling with Kim, but didn't mention the girl, reportedly named Kim Ju Ae and about 13 years old.

 Bilateral meetings